baileymh/pf1e-content/README.md

 - 146 buffs and variants

+- GM Quick Reference compendium, with commonly used/confused rules for easier time GM'ing.

+### Rule Compendium
+- PF-Rules
+    - Contains most of the rules for Basic Play, Combat, Environment, Exploration, Items, Magic, and Skills
-- Rules for:
+    - Plans to include Optional Rules and Gamemastery content
 - Mythic Adventures
+- Kingdom Building
-    - Kingdom Building.
-Including a very basic journal that should allow for the tracking and use of kingdom building in Foundry, along with a map and tokens for use as District Grid and Buildings.
+    - Including a very basic journal that should allow for the tracking and use of kingdom building in Foundry, along with a map and tokens for use as District Grid and Buildings.

 ## Information